 To request a copy or request access to information we hold about you and / or to request information to be corrected if it is inaccurate, please contact:

-[insert contact details for SAR Request – this may be practice manager / your DPO] Email:[insert details]

-Postal Address:[insert details]
+Mrs Emma Hadwin, Spital Surgery, 1 Lancelyn Court Precinct, Spital Road, Bebington, Wirral, CH63 9JP.

-Right to rectification
+Or email wiccg.gatekeeper-n85617@nhs.net Right to rectification

 The correction of personal data when incorrect, out of date or incomplete which must be acted upon within 1 calendar month of receipt of such request.
 Please ensure the GP practice has the correct contact details for you.